metaversecloud-com/sdk-grow-together/README.md

 ### Canvas elements & interactions

-- Plot Assets: Users can claim a plot where they can then purchase seeds, plant seeds, watch their garden grow, and harvest plants.
+- Plot Assets: Users can claim a plot where they can then purchase seeds, plant seeds, watch their garden grow, and harvest crops.
-- Plant Assets: Users can click on a plant in the world and check on it's status and water if ready.
-If it's fully grown they can harvest that plant to earn coins to purchase additional seeds.
+- Crop Assets: Users can click on a crop in the world and check on it's status and water if ready.
+If it's fully grown they can harvest that crop to earn coins to purchase additional seeds.

 ### Drawer content

 - Claim a plot and view details
 - Purchase and plant seeds
-- Check on plant status to water and harvest once grown
+- Check on crop status to water and harvest once grown

 ### Data objects